For Your Information

 A. After our first session, we will both have a better understanding of your needs and goals, allowing us to have more solution focused sessions geared towards addressing your most pressing issues.
 At the end of each session, your counselor will reiterate some of the developed coping strategies, and in some cases provide you with homework to be completed before your next meeting.

 Q. How often will I need to see you?

 A. Together, we can determine the appropriate number of sessions for you.
 However, it is my recommendation that initially we begin with weekly sessions.
 As the counseling progress continues, we can again assess whether an increase or decrease is more appropriate.

 Q. Do you accept insurance?

-A. As of May 1, 2019, we will begin accepting insurance again, however, we will only be working with United Healthcare.
+A. As of May 1, 2019, we will begin accepting one insurance carrier, we will only be working with United Healthcare.
 We will continue to participate in certain employee assistance programs (EAP).

 **Please note there are valuable benefits for not using insurance.
 For instance, your privacy is safe and your personal information stays with me alone with the exceptions required by HIPAA law.
 You have the maximum control of your records and privacy as well as freedom of choice in selecting who provides the services that you receive without any restriction.

 Aside from the above exception, our LPC Associates are considered out-of-network providers.
 Please note many insurance companies do reimburse for out-of-network mental health services or more specifically marriage counseling, but you will have to verify what your particular plan covers.
 All clients may download and print a "Superbill" and receipt for services through the secure client portal.